saltyorg/docs/docs/sandbox/apps/plex-meta-manager.md

 `/opt/plex-meta-manager/config.yml`

-There is a Docker-based walkthrough on the PMM wiki [here](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Walkthrough-Docker) that you can use to learn how to create these files.
-Once you've created those files, move them into `/opt/plex-meta-manager/config/` and then run the tag.
+There is a Docker-based walkthrough on the PMM wiki [here](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Walkthrough-Docker) that you can use to learn how to create this file.
+Once you've created it, move the file into `/opt/plex-meta-manager/` and then run the tag.

 ``` shell